 Will I always have to take vitamins?

 Because the gastric bypass works through some level of malabsorption, we recommend that patients who undergo a bypass take a multivitamin every day for the rest of their lives.
-We’ll help you manage your vitamins, and on occasion some patients will need to take more than a daily multivitamin.
+We will help you manage your vitamins, and on occasion some patients will need to take more than a daily multivitamin.

-For those who undergo gastric banding or sleeve gastrectomy, we’ll follow your lab results and make specific recommendations for taking vitamins as needed.
+For those who undergo gastric banding or sleeve gastrectomy, we will follow your lab results and make specific recommendations for taking vitamins as needed.